sushkrish/launch_school/README.md

 # README #

-#Launch School Curriculum
-Divided by courses and chapters.
+#Launch School curriculum divided by courses and chapters.